MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

     *Figure 3.
 Spm loader window.*

 | This window recovers some characteristics of your spm model, which are shown on the top for checking (works for iSOSIA models only).
 Then, you are asked to provide the starting and ending times of your model (in Ma), as well as the number of steps (i.e., the number of topographic files).
 The initial time is older than the end time.
-This is required as it will be used to automatically set the time values for the “Time evolution” tab.
+This is required to automatically set the time values for the “Time evolution” tab.

 | You are also able to provide a simple pre-spm history for the topographic evolution.
 For that purpose, click on “Pre-history” (Figure 3).
 You will be able to provide 4 parameters: